 5. Celebrate Carnival

 Brazil is famous for Carnival, a huge celebration celebrated on the Friday before Ash Wednesday that lasts a few days.
 While Rio gets all the attention, celebrating in Floripa is guaranteed to be a good time.
 Throughout the month of February, the streets fill with revelers dancing, having parades, and enjoying street food and copious drinks.
-If you plan to come during this time, book your accommodations as early as possible (at least 6 months) and expect increased prices (they can be as high as double or triple).
+If you plan to come during this time, book your accommodations as early as possible and expect increased prices (they can be as high as double or triple the normal price).

 6. Visit the market